15 Traits of Adult Children of Narcissists: How To Reclaim Your Happiness after Emotional Abuse

 Rebuilding trust starts with learning to trust oneself.
 By acknowledging their own intuition and setting boundaries that align with their needs, Adult Children of Narcissists can begin to rebuild their trust in themselves.

-With the support of a psychiatrist or therapist, they can gradually learn to extend this trust to others, allowing for deeper connections and more meaningful relationships.
+With the support of a psychiatrist or psychotherapist, they can gradually learn to extend this trust to others, allowing for deeper connections and more meaningful relationships.

 Learning to form and maintain healthy relationships is a crucial part of recovery.
 This involves understanding what a healthy relationship looks like and actively working to build connections that are based on mutual respect and kindness.